pesricha/taipy-doc/docs/userman/gui/extension/chart.md

 export { Dashboard };
 ```

-## Configuring the webpack configuration {data-source="gui:doc/extension/example_library/front-end/webpack.config.js#L39"}
+## Configuring the webpack configuration {data-source="gui/extension/example_library/front-end/webpack.config.js#L39"}

 To bundle the React component, you must configure the webpack configuration file.
-Since Plotly.js is a JavaScript library, you need to include JavaScript in the webpack’s resolve.extensions setting.
+Since Plotly.js is a JavaScript library, you need to include JavaScript in the webpack’s *resolve.extensions* setting.

 ```js title="webpack.config.js"
 module.exports = {